sergejsha/autoplay/README.md

 # Listings

 Autoplay takes apk- and mapping-files from the respective build output directories.
-The other listing files to upload (like release notes) should be provided additionally.
-Autoplay expects listing files to be stored under `src/main/autoplay` in accoradance to the structure shown below.
+Listing files for uploading (like release notes) should be provided additionally.
+Autoplay expects listing files to be stored under `src/main/autoplay` in accordance to the structure shown below.

 ```
 src